Performance Breakdown

 The Verdict: Improved Usability, But A Tad Too Expensive

-Despite the feature improvements, the Dyson Gen5 Detect’s price tag is (a bit) too much for me since the V15 Detect cleans nearly as well.
+Despite the feature improvements, the Dyson Gen5 Detect’s price tag is (a bit) too high for me, as the V15 Detect cleans nearly as well.

-I like that Dyson switched to a push-button switch since it improves ergonomics.
+I appreciate that Dyson switched to a push-button switch, as it improves ergonomics.

 It’s less tiring to use for long stretches.